Step-by-Step Guide | October 17, 2022

 Overview

+Commissioning is a quality assurance process of testing, verifying and documenting a new electric school bus and its accompanying charging infrastructure to ensure it operates as intended.
 Once your buses arrive and chargers are installed, you should thoroughly examine and test all new equipment to ensure that it meets the specifications within your contract and procurement order.

-It is best practice to test your buses on all proposed routes and under different weather and road conditions to learn how they may impact your range.
+It is best practice to test your electric school buses on all proposed routes and under different weather and road conditions to learn how they may impact your range.
 For example, you may expect that hilly routes might lower your range but then find that regenerative braking downhill restores the battery significantly.

 Things to do: